BladeScraper-Designs/Horus-X10S-OpenTX/README.md

 # Model Images for Helicopters can be found in /Images/Model Images.
 Simply put them into your Images folder on your radio's SD Card and you can use it as the image for your model.
+You can rename the image, but be aware it must be only 6 characters long in order to be able to use it.

 # Follow these steps in order to copy one of my models onto your radio (click image for higher quality):